42BV/restzilla/README.md

 ## Quick Start ##

-Clone the restify project and install with Maven.
+Clone the Flyweight project and install with Maven.

 Add the dependency to your own project: